vlozhnikov/Squareup/README.md

 }
 ```

-More examples you can find in an *Tests* folder.
+More examples you can find in *Tests* folder.

 ### Installation